 It’s best to put your temperature sensor:

 - In a room where you spend a lot of time, such as your bedroom or living room.
+Your sensor will then be able to tell your thermostat to change the temperature based on the room where you are.

-Tip: Keep in mind that even in the same room, the temperature will be different on a high shelf verses a low table, so choose a location that makes sense in your home.
+Tip: Keep in mind that even in the same room, the temperature will be different on a high shelf versus a low table, so choose a location that makes sense in your home.
 Also, different rooms can be warmer or colder based on the number of windows, the orientation, or ceiling height.

 Do not place your temperature sensor: